Oriented Areas and the Shoelace Formula

 6. The Shoelace Formula in Higher Dimensions

-The fact that the shoelace formula is a consequence of Green’s theorem means that there should be a way to take it to higher dimensions.
-Green’s theorem readily generalizes to Stoke’s Theorem in arbitrary spaces, which says that the integral of a function (or differential form) over a closed surface can be equated to the integral of its derivative through the enclosed volume:
+The fact that the shoelace formula is an implementation of Green’s theorem means that there should be a way to generalize it to more dimensions.
+Green’s theorem readily generalizes to Stoke’s Theorem in \(\bb{R}^n\), which says that the integral of a function (/differential form) over a closed surface \(S\) can be equated to the integral of its derivative through the enclosed volume \(V\):

 For now I will mention how to calculate area in 3D, because it looks a little different than in 2d.